Workflow-Manager-admin/personal-notes-manager-140839-140880/notes_frontend/README.md

 ### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### API Proxy and Backend Setup

+- By default, the app is configured to proxy API requests (`/api/`) to the backend running locally at `http://localhost:8000`.
+- If your backend is running elsewhere, adjust `src/setupProxy.js` accordingly.
+- For production deployment, set the correct backend URL for your API calls.

 ### `npm test`